 - An assessment of whether improved reliability on the freeways will make bus service on the freeways a viable option to improve the currently limited public transportation options between West Linn, Oregon City and the I-5 corridor

-- Consideration of equity and mobility strategies to ensure all demographics receive travel benefits
+- Consideration of equity and mobility strategies to ensure people of all demographics receive travel benefits.

-We are coordinating public and stakeholder involvement to inform an equity framework, project development and community mobility and equity priorities.
+ODOT continues to seek extensive public and stakeholder involvement to inform an equity framework, project development, and community mobility and equity priorities.

-Multiple strategies are planned to ensure the Oregon Transportation Commission hears a diversity of perspectives before decision-making on selected alternatives for I-205, equity and mobility strategies and, in the future, toll policies and rates.
+Multiple strategies are underway to ensure the Oregon Transportation Commission and ODOT staff hear from community members in the Portland metro area including Southwest Washington before decision-making on selected alternatives for both I-205 and I-5, equity and mobility strategies and, in the future, toll policies and rates.